FWU-DE/fwu-kc-extensions/whitelist-authenticator-schools/README.md

 3. Configure Provider via `Actions -> Config`
 4. Add execution step to the very end and set it to `REQUIRED`

+## Behaviour

+### Reading of configuration

+The mentioned JSON file will be loaded on the first access or the first attempt to login using this authenticator.
+So the first login will have to wait until it is loaded.

+On every subsequent attempt to login it will check whether the refresh interval has timed out already.
+In that case the JSON file is reloaded asynchronously, so the login does not have to wait, but any updates of the file will be available in the near future.

+### Permitting or denying

+#### Corrupt configuration

+If the configuration can not be loaded initially, either because the URI is not valid, the server is not responding or the JSON structure is invalid, every login will be denied.

+If the configuration could be loaded at least once, but was modified in an invalid way afterwards, the last valid configuration will be kept and used.

+#### Correct configuration

+If the user tries to login to a specific client and

+* the client is  _not_  configured in the JSON file then the login is  _denied_ .
+* the client  _is_  configured and its list of school ids contains the special marker `AllowAll` (case sensitive) then the login is  _permitted_ .
+* the client  _is_  configured with a (possibly empty) list of school ids and
+    - the user has no school id at all or no school id matching any of the configured ids then the login is  _denied_ .
+    - the user has at least one school id which matches any of the configured school ids for that client then the login is  _permitted_ .